methexp/subliminal-EC/README.md

-## Absence of evaluative conditioning with briefly presented conditioned stimuli even at above-chance identification levels
+## Subliminal evaluative conditioning?
+Above-chance CS identification may be necessary and insufficient for attitude learning

 ### Authors: Christoph Stahl, Julia Haaf, and Olivier Corneille